 12. Make a second calendar

 Sometimes you send out applications and don't hear anything for a considerable time.
-While colleges typically will send a rejection letter if you aren’t admitted, mistakes happen.
-Set dates to contact any school you don't hear back from.
+While colleges typically will send a rejection letter if you aren’t admitted, mistakes do happen.
+Set dates to contact any school you don't hear back from, and if you're put on the waitlist, you'll need to make another backup plan.

 13. Be prepared to follow up